 - Generate an annual SME fund of USD 1 trillion to build SME capacity

-- Create nearly 310 million new manufacturing, agriculture & service industry jobs
+- Create more than 400 million new manufacturing, agriculture & service industry jobs

 - Maximized present logistics infrastructure efficiency